 The remuneration policy for the Board and remuneration of each Director and senior executive is set out in the Remuneration Report.
-Information in relation to IOOF's remuneration framework can be found in the Remuneration Report in the 2021 Annual Report.
+Information in relation to Insignia Financial's remuneration framework can be found in the Remuneration Report in the 2022 Annual Report.

 The Board has also established the Group People & Remuneration Committee.
-The Committee's responsibilities are set out in the Terms of Reference which are available on the IOOF website.
+The Committee's responsibilities are set out in its Terms of Reference which are available on the Insignia Financial website at www.insigniafinancial.com.au/corporate-governance.
 The Group includes Australian financial services licensees, responsible entities (REs) and APRA-regulated (AREs) subsidiaries.

-The responsibilities of the Committee in relation to remuneration matters include (but are not limited to) developing, reviewing and making recommendations to the Board, the ARE and the RE Boards in discharging their responsibilities in relation to:
+The responsibilities of the Committee in relation to remuneration matters include developing, reviewing and making recommendations to the Board, the ARE and the RE Boards in discharging their responsibilities in relation to:

-- the remuneration framework for Non-Executive Directors, the CEO and other senior executives or other categories of persons covered by the Committee's Terms of Reference; - the Group Remuneration Policy, any changes to the Policy and the implementation of the Policy (including any shareholder approvals required) as well as assessing the Policy's effectiveness and compliance with APRA Prudential Standards; - the remuneration of categories of persons covered by the Group Remuneration Policy and the Committee's Terms of Reference; and - the total remuneration packages for the CEO and senior executives, any changes to remuneration packages and as part of the annual review process proposed rewards after performance evaluation procedures.
+- the remuneration framework for Non-Executive Directors, the CEO and other senior executives or other categories of persons covered by the Committee's Terms of Reference - the Group Remuneration Policy, any changes to the Policy and the implementation of the Policy (including any shareholder approvals required) as well as assessing the Policy's effectiveness and compliance with APRA Prudential Standards - the remuneration of categories of persons covered by the Group Remuneration Policy and the Committee's Terms of Reference; and - the total remuneration packages for the CEO and senior executives, any changes to remuneration packages and as part of the annual review process proposed rewards after performance evaluation procedures.